 Book a standard room at the InterContinental in New York, Paris, or London, which are partner hotels to our luxury travel concierge and you will get a guaranteed room upgrade and free Club Lounge access.
 This free access has got to be one of the best hotel deals in New York, Paris, and London!

 Unfortunately, the Willard InterContinental Washington does not have a Club InterContinental or an executive floor.
-By booking via our luxury travel concierge, you will get the following benefits for free instead:
+But by booking via our luxury travel concierge, you will get all our regular complimentry benifits.

-But no free club lounge access as this hotel simply doesn’t have one.
-Instead, you will have to choose the other hotel options outlined below to get club lounge access.
+If you want to stay at a hotel with a club lounge, you must choose the other hotel options outlined below to get club lounge access.